penpot/penpot/docs/04-Common-Developer-Guide.md

 **Why don't use the `clojure.spec.alpha/assert` instead of the `app.common.spec/assert`?**

-The uxbox variant does not peforms additional runtime checks for know if asserts are disabled in "runtime".
+The Penpot variant does not peforms additional runtime checks for know if asserts are disabled in "runtime".
 As a result it generates much simplier code at development and production builds.